Easy to Difficult Bible Trivia Quiz

 -

-Who was the prophet that stated Babylon would capture Judah and take it back to Babylon?
+Who was the prophet that said Babylon would capture Judah and take it back to Babylon?

 a.
 Ezekiel.